Stephany Lapierre is the founder and CEO of Tealbook.

 Tell us about Tealbook, and the journey to where you are now.

 The inspiration for Tealbook came from my own experience in running a consulting business.
 We supported Fortune 100 companies in making their procurement function more efficient.
-We also built procurement functions for hyper-growth companies.
+The business also built procurement functions for hyper-growth companies.

 We also found that a lot of the failures in software were caused by poor quality data.
 In fact, Gartner claims that 75% of IT projects fail because of data quality, rather than the software.